Skip to main content

 Compliance Phase can be configured to pass the Chef Infra node object as a Chef InSpec attribute named chef_node.

-While using the chef_node object provides the ability to write more flexible profiles, it is difficult to reuse these profiles outside of the Compliance Phase.
+While using the chef_node object provides the ability to write more flexible profiles, it’s difficult to reuse these profiles outside of the Compliance Phase.
 To reuse these profiles, you will need to understand how to pass in a single attribute containing Chef Infra-like data.
 Pass external data explicitly whenever possible.

 To use this option, first set it in a wrapper cookbook: